 Prosthodontics Residency Program

-Zero Tuition. $40,000 Annual Stipend.
+Zero Tuition.
+Up to $40,000 Annual Stipend.

-The Prosthodontics Residency at Austin Institute of Dental Medicine offers a comprehensive three-year program dedicated to developing specialists in advanced restorative dentistry.
+Our Prosthodontics Residency offers a comprehensive 34-month program dedicated to developing specialists in advanced restorative dentistry.
 Our program combines cutting-edge technology, evidence-based education, and extensive clinical experience to prepare residents for the complex challenges of modern prosthodontics practice.

 Program Overview